-15.2.1 Obtaining a secret from within a VM with managed service identity
+15.3 Obtaining a secret from within a VM with managed identity

-You've stored a secret in a key vault for a database password, and you have a VM with an MSI that provides access to read that secret from the key vault.
+You've stored a secret in a key vault for a database password, and you have a VM with a managed identity that provides access to read that secret from the key vault.
 Now what?
 How do you retrieve the secret and use it?
 Figure 15.5 shows how a VM uses the IMDS to request access to a resource, such as a key vault.
 Let's go through the steps to see how the VM retrieves the secret.